pushme-pullyou/tootoo13/cookbook/mnu-menu/README.md

 	* Enables operation on computer, tablet or phone
 	* Supports both pointing device and touch support
 	* Resizes both menu and content panels
+* Getting all this to work seamlessly is an an ongoing effort

 ## To Do / Wish List